bolausson/SensorPush/README.md

   -g, --listgateways    Show a list of gateways and exit -i SENSORLIST [SENSORLIST ...], --sensorlist SENSORLIST [SENSORLIST ...]
-                        List of sensor IDs to query -n, --noconvert       Don't convert °F to °C, inHG to mBar, kPa to mBar and feet to meters
+                        List of sensor IDs to query -n, --noconvert       Do not convert °F to °C, inHG to mBar, kPa to mBar and feet to meters
   -x, --dryrun          Do not write anything to the database, just print what
                         would have been written